RockefellerArchiveCenter/zorya/README.md

 ## Setup

-Install [git](https://git-scm.com/) and clone the repository
+Install [git](https://git-scm.com/) and clone the repository:

     $ git clone https://github.com/RockefellerArchiveCenter/zorya.git

+Copy the example config file so zorya can find it.
+Once this is copied you can make changes to values as necesary:

+    $ cp zorya/zorya/config.py.example zorya/zorya/config.py

-Install [Docker](https://store.docker.com/search?type=edition&offering=community) and run docker-compose from the root directory
+Install [Docker](https://store.docker.com/search?type=edition&offering=community) and run docker-compose from the root directory:

     $ cd zorya
     $ docker-compose up

 Once the application starts successfully, you should be able to access the application in your browser at `http://localhost:8011`

-When you're done, shut down docker-compose
+When you're done, shut down docker-compose:

     $ docker-compose down

-Or, if you want to remove all data
+Or, if you want to remove all data:

     $ docker-compose down -v